 COVID-19 Policies and Safety Guidelines

-Pocosin Arts encourages future students to perform daily health screenings for infectious illnesses, including COVID-19.
-If a future student experiences symptoms of an infectious illness, including COVID-19, or believes they have been exposed to someone with an infectious illness, including COVID-19, they should consult their medical care provider to identify proper precautions.
-Pocosin Arts asks that any student with symptoms and who may have been exposed stay home until it is safe to travel.
+Pre-Travel Screening: Students are encouraged to determine the need for further evaluation by using the CDC Coronavirus Self-Checker.
+PLEASE NOTE: Students must be able to affirm that they tested negative for COVID-19 before arrival, even if the Coronavirus Self-Checker suggests testing is unnecessary.
+If a student experiences symptoms of an infectious illness, including COVID-19, or believes they have been exposed to someone with an infectious illness, including COVID-19, they should consult their medical care provider to identify proper precautions.
+Pocosin Arts asks that any student with concerns or symptoms stay home until it is safe to travel.

 On-Site Screening: Pocosin Arts encourages students to perform daily health screenings for infectious illnesses, including COVID-19.
 If a student feels that they have contracted COVID-19 or any other infectious illness, they should inform staff by phone (252-796-2787) and follow current CDC guidelines for testing, quarantine, and isolation.
 Pocosin currently has a supply of COVID-19 Antigen self-tests available on-site.
 Tests may also be purchased at a local pharmacy.

 Hygiene: Pocosin Arts encourages all students to engage in health-promoting behaviors such as handwashing and respiratory etiquette to reduce the spread of infectious illnesses.
 Hand soap, disinfecting lotions, and disposable towels will be provided for student use.